reggieofarrell/axios-retry-client/README.md

 })
 ```

-### Disable TSL checks (server only)
+### Disable TLS checks (server only)
-If necessary you can disable the TSL checks in case the server you are hitting is using a self-signed
+If necessary you can disable the TLS checks in case the server you are hitting is using a self-signed
 certificate or has some other TLS issue
 ```typescript
 const client = new AxiosRetryClient({